 2. Homemade Croutons

 In addition to making your own breadcrumbs, you can also use stale bread to make your own croutons!
-Start by cutting your bread into 1” cubes, then place them on a baking sheet in a single layer.
-Drizzle the bread cubes with olive oil, and sprinkle with your favorite dried herbs.
+Start by cutting your bread into 1″ cubes, then place them on a baking sheet in a single layer.
+Drizzle the bread cubes with olive oil, and sprinkle with your favorite dried herbs or an Italian seasoning blend.

 Place the baking sheet into your oven at 350° for 10 minutes or so, flipping the croutons over halfway through.
 When they’re perfectly crispy and golden-brown, they’re done!
 Sprinkle your finished croutons on your favorite salads and soups for a delicious crunch.